 LetGo is a free and easy to use digital classified platform to buy and sell items locally.
 Just like OLX and Craigslist, LetGo facilitates the trade of used goods.
-But unlike Craigslist, the platform is optimised for smartphones, lists only goods and not services, has a better interface and utilizes artificial intelligence and image recognition technology for listing the items.
+But unlike Craigslist, the platform is optimised for smartphones, supports video listings, and has a better interface and utilizes artificial intelligence and image recognition technology for listing the items.

 The business and operating model of LetGo is similar to Alec’s previous startup, OLX.
 The mobile application is a simple digital classified which is used to buy and sell used goods in over 35 countries.
 According to Alec:

 Letgo helps to solve the world’s number one problem – the excessive resource consumption and pollution that is causing vastly negative effects on the sustainability of the environment and putting life on the planet at risk.

 Just like OLX, Alec wanted to capitalize on the network effect to monetize this company as well.
 Now with over 20 million users, the company has monetized its platform by adding two premium features – Letgo featured listings and Letgo Pro, which we’ll discuss in the following section of LetGo’s Business Model.

 How Does LetGo Work?

 LetGo, just like other classifieds platforms, operates by listing advertisements in sections relevant to the users.
 The platform utilizes artificial intelligence, image recognition and geo-location technology to list advertisements based on the user’s preference and location.
 The advertisements are listed in a 50-mile radius of the user to increase the likelihood of transactions and person to person exchanges as the platform acts only as classifieds and not as a payment gateway.
 The actual exchange takes place offline.

 As the company claims, it takes less than 10 seconds to post an item for sale.
 All you need is a picture of the item you’re willing to sell, and the application by utilizing the artificial intelligence and image recognition technology will automatically set title and the category for your listing.